hateinterlude/archive/guides/PC Optimization Guide (XOS)/README.md

 ## Valorant Config
 After installing Valorant and opening it, go to C:\Users\[your username here]\AppData\Local\VALORANT\Saved\ and replace the Config folder with the one you have on your backup drive.

-# Recommendations/What I have done personally
+# Extras
-This is what I have done personally to my system and I recommend you do the same as well.
+This is what I have done personally to my system, you can do this if you want
 ## Windows Settings
 XOS allows apps to be run as admin without asking for user confirmation.
 I changed this by going to Control Panel -> User Accounts -> User Accounts and clicking on “Change User Account Control settings”.
 Set the notch to the 2nd or 3rd one like so:
 ![image](/guides/PC%20Optimization%20Guide%20(XOS)/images/image13.png)